mdos/oidc-provider-poc/docs/domain.md

 The diagrams below eludicate the OAuth2 and OpenID Connect protocol details.

 **Front Channel** : Denotes communication between the end-user's User-Agent and the Authorization Server.
 The User-Agent is typically a *public* (non-confidential) entitiy like a web browser.
 **Back Channel** : Denotes communication between a *confidential* client and the Authorization Server.
-Back channel communication
+Back channel communication.

+Certain flows become OpenID Connect flows when the `openid` scope is included in the `/authorization` request.
+See the [Flow Type Table](#Flow-Type-Table) for details.

 ### Authorization Code